 Summary

-There will be a new Rateable Value for every commercial property from 1 April 2026
+There will be new Rateable Values for most commercial properties from 1 April 2026

 These Rateable Values will be used with new multipliers, with new, separate ones for Retail, Hospitality and Leisure business